lars-t-hansen/moz-sandbox/swat/MANUAL.md

      If T is a subtype of TypeName, or if V's dynamic type is TypeName or a subtype of TypeName then return V with static type TypeName; otherwise trap.

-String-assemble ::= (string Expr ...)

-   Each Expr must evaluate to an i32 representing a character value.
-Return a new string assembled from the character values.

 Builtin    ::= (Operator Expr ...)
 Operator   ::= Number-op | Int-op | Float-op | Conv-op | Ref-op | String-op